robertmc0/modules-test/modules/cosmosdb/database-accounts/README.md

 ### Accessing Cosmos DB

-Use https://cosmos.azure.com/?feature.enableAadDataPlane=true to acccess COSMOS DB.
-This module does not permit access to COSMOS DB via the portal.
+Use https://cosmos.azure.com/?feature.enableAadDataPlane=true to acccess Cosmos DB.
+This module does not permit access to Cosmos DB via the portal.

 ## Parameters